• Skip to main content

 • toppings: figs, hemps seeds, olive oil, paprika, peanuts, greens (lettuce, arugula, etc.)

-Hemp seeds are a unique addition to the traditional hummus recipes.
-These tiny seeds are packed with protein, heart-healthy fats, and fiber.
-They have long been touted as a popular holistic immune booster and have recently begun to be added to many popular recipes.
+Hemp seeds are a unique addition to the traditional hummus recipes; they're also the main ingredient in my hemp seed salad.
+These tiny seeds are packed with protein, heart-healthy fats, and fiber and have recently begun to be added to many popular recipes.
+This pumpkin hummus is also very unique in comparison.

 How to Make it